mejbaulmubin786/TechStackNotes/Programming Language/PHP/1. Introduction to PHP/Variables, Constants, and Data Types.md

 ### 2. **Understanding Data Types**

-PHP supports various data types to store different kinds of information.
+PHP provides eight types of values, or data types.
+Four are scalar (single-value) types: integers, floating-point numbers, strings, and Booleans.
+Two are compound (collection) types: arrays and objects.
+The remaining two are special types: resource and NULL.
 The main data types in PHP are:

 #### **2.1 String**